Old Man Minick: Plot

-The story is set in Chicago in the early 20th century, where a seventy year-old widower, Jo Minick, has to learn how to live, after the unexpected death of his wife, to whom he had been married for forty years.
-Following her death he goes to live with his son, George and daughter-in-law, Nettie.
+In Chicago in the early 20th century, a 70-year-old widower, Jo Minick, has to learn a new lifestyle after the unexpected death of his wife, to whom he had been married for 40 years.
+Following her death, Jo goes to live with his son George and daughter-in-law Nettie.

 He joins a club in Washington Park, where he meets with other widowers.
-The group is divided in their opinions as to which are happier, those who live with their children and those who live in aged care facilities.
-One day Minick overhears Nettie telling her friends that she can't have a child because she is looking after her father-in-law.
-Soon after Minick tells Nettie that he is moving to a nursing home and Nettie realises that he has heard her conversation.
-The story ends with Minick discovering that he enjoys his life at the old people's home because he has his freedom to do what he wants.
+The group is divided in their opinions as to which are happier: those who live with their children, or those who live in aged care facilities.
+One day, Jo overhears Nettie telling her friends that she cannot have a child because she is looking after her father-in-law.
+Soon after, Minick informs Nettie that he is moving to a nursing home, and Nettie realises that he has heard her conversation.

+Minick discovered he enjoys his life at the old people's home because he has his freedom to do what he wants.